alx100/MERN-devConnector/README.md

-# Dev Connector - social network for developers
+## Dev Connector - social network for developers
-This is a fullstack app on React/Redux, Node/Express/MongoDB with JSON Web Token authorization.
+Fullstack app on React/Redux, Node/Express/MongoDB with JSON Web Token authorization.

 You can also see it live on https://alx100-fullstack-devconnector.herokuapp.com/